Back to Blog

 For instance, you can say:

 • Customer: "I can't believe this happened again!
-Your company is so unreliable."
+Your company is so unreliable.This whole process has been a nightmare! "

 • You: "I hear how frustrating this must be for you.
 We want to make things right and ensure that this doesn't happen again.
 Let's see how we can solve this issue together."